Philadelphia Sphas: Origins as YMHA

-The Sphas' existence began in 1917 as an amateur team by neighborhood friends Eddie Gottlieb, Harry Passon, and Hughie Black, who wanted to keep their South Philadelphia High School championship team together.
-The team first tried to play at the South Philadelphia Hebrew Association social club at Fourth and Reed Streets but were discouraged by the $10-annual-due which none of the players from immigrant Jewish families could afford.
+The Sphas' existence began in 1917 as an amateur team by neighborhood friends Eddie Gottlieb, Harry Passon, and Edwin "Hughie" Black, who all wanted to keep their South Philadelphia High School championship team together.
+The team first tried to play at the South Philadelphia Hebrew Association social club at Fourth and Reed Streets but were discouraged by the $10-annual-due, which none of the players from immigrant Jewish families could afford.
 The players offered to put on games for the Association in exchange for membership.
 The first games were played at a church hall at Sixth and Reed Streets.
 Attendance soared and the team moved to the Philadelphia Athletic Club at Broad and Wood Streets.
 Saturday night games would be followed by a dance with a live band.

 The team's first season took place in the American League of Philadelphia, a minor league that comprised six area teams.
 They were sponsored by the Young Men's Hebrew Association of South Philadelphia and were called Philadelphia YMHA for that season.
 The team turned in a 4–11 record, tied for last in the league that year.
 After this season, each YMHA withdrew its support for the team, citing dissatisfaction with the game's violent nature.